Scientist Grade 3- Molecular Laboratory Operations High Throughput Sequencing

 Victorian Department of Health has endorsed the initiative to restructure existing public pathology by bringing together laboratories into pathology networks operating under a lead health service.
 Pathology services from the Royal Melbourne Hospital, Peter MacCallum Cancer Centre, the Royal Women’s Hospital and the Royal Children’s Hospital will transition to a single pathology service.
 This creates an exciting opportunity to strengthen the scope, scale and reach of pathology services across the Parkville precinct to benefit all Victorians.
 This role will transition to the new lead health service for pathology services once determined.

 For further information about this opportunity, click Apply to be redirected to the Peter Mac Careers page where you can review the position summary.
-Alternatively, please contact us using the information below for a confidential discussion.
+For a confidential discussion about this role, please contact Georgina Ryland at georgina.ryland@petermac.org or 03 8559 6607.

 ______________________________________________________________________________________________________